SCPudjo/Movement_AI/README.md

     Cohesion: steer to move towards the average position (center of mass) of local flockmates

 Targeted Movement: Creatures will move towards a target (place with T)

+Stealth: Creatures will hide behind obstacles from Predators (WIP)

-Controls:
+### Controls:

     1: Set behaviour to Idle
     2: Set behaviour to Wander
     3: Set behaviour to Boid Flocking
     4: Set behaviour to Targeted Movement
+    4: Set behaviour to Stealth

     S: Spawn a pair of creatures
     P: Spawn a predator (WIP)
     T: Place target
     Z: Reset simulation

-    Keypad 1-9: Spawn a wall
+    Keypad 1-4,6-9: Spawn a wall
+    Keypad 5: Spawn a pillar
     O: Remove all walls

     SPACE: Pause simulation